Skip to content

 What is Bipolar Disorder?

-Bipolar disorder is a mental illness that causes extreme shifts in a person’s mood, thoughts, and behavior.
+Bipolar disorder (formerly called manic-depressive illness or manic depression) is a mental illness that causes extreme shifts in a person’s mood, thoughts, and behavior.
 People with bipolar disorder experience extreme shifts between euphoric happiness (mania or hyper-mania) and depressive lows in which the sufferer feels sad and hopeless and loses interest in most activities.

-The shifts in mood that people with bipolar disorder experience are different from the normal ups and downs that we all experience.
-The mood swings in bipolar disorder tend to be severe and unpredictable comparable to normal mood shifts.
+The mood changes that people with bipolar disorder experience are different from the normal ups and downs that we all experience.
+The mood swings in bipolar disorder tend to be severe and unpredictable compared to normal mood shifts.
 These shifts in overall mental well-being can lead to a variety of other issues including insomnia.
 Bipolar disorder can also cause social issues and affect a person’s ability to maintain relationships and steady employment.

 Risk Factors